NM2/ditgbox-doc/index.md

 ### Traffic Settings

 The “Traffic Settings” section allows to customize a new traffic generation experiment, save a preset of the experiment or load a previously saved preset.
+The “Meter” drop-down menu allows to choose if the metrics computed by DITGBox will be one-way or round-trip.
 The “Generation mode” button lets the user select the kind of traffic experiments the product supports.
 Generation modes are dependent on the license currently installed with your DITGBox appliance.

-The “Meter” drop-down menu allows to choose if the metrics computed by DITGBox will be one-way or round-trip.
+#### Customizable Traffic

+The Customizable Traffic mode allows to generate synthetic traffic, statistically modeled to emulate any type of real application.
 When a data port has been selected to generate traffic, the user will see a flow profile associated with it.
 On the left side of each flow profile he can then see/edit its name, status and number of replicas.
 On the right side there are buttons to add a new flow profile, clone or delete the current one.
 For each traffic flow profile the user can configure settings shown in 5 tabs:
 Application Layer, Transport Layer, Network Layer, Destination and Timing Options.